-Dennis L. Peterson is an independent author and historian.
-He is a member of the Society of Independent Southern Historians, the East Tennessee Historical Society, and the Travelers Rest Historical Society, for which he serves as docent at the History Museum of Travelers Rest and a member and vice president of the Society’s board.
+Peterson is a member of the Society of Independent Southern Historians, the East Tennessee Historical Society, and the Travelers Rest Historical Society, for which he serves as docent at the History Museum of Travelers Rest and a member and vice president of the Society’s board.

 His website is https://www.dennislpeterson.com